 The Mirjam Helin Competition has published a catalogue of Finnish solo songs giving the words in Finnish, Swedish, English and German.
 This catalogue can, for example, be ordered online from the publisher at suomalaisiayksinlauluja.
 Alternatives, and more recent songs by Finnish composers can also be sought via Music Finland, for example: https://core.musicfinland.fi/

 Competitors are offered free accommodation in Helsinki families.
+For what period of time is the accommodation available?
 Do I get a room of my own?

 The Helsinki families selected as hosts providing accommodation for competitors in international music competitions are all kind, hospitable ones interested in music and young people and have an international orientation.
 They provide a room of your own and breakfast, and in most cases somewhere for you to practise.
 They also give help and support with many practical things.
 This free family accommodation is at the same time a unique opportunity to see how people live in a Nordic country.